By Jennifer Levin

 Compare this to professional theater, where “we’re serving a mission to offer something to the community, not to provide an outlet for the community to do theater.
 Theater is our tool to create community, shared experiences, and dialogue,” says Colin Hovde, 41, the Playhouse’s current executive director.

-In late 2019, Irving moved to Chicago to pursue a graduate degree in arts administration.
+In late 2019, Irving left the Playhouse to move to Chicago to pursue a graduate degree in arts administration (though he has since moved back to Santa Fe to serve as president of LiveArts Santa Fe, a nonprofit seeking to establish community and academic programs at the Greer Garson Theatre Center).
 He hand-picked his replacement, Robyn Rikoon, who lived in Santa Fe until she was 14.
-She’d been coming back in recent years to act and direct, including directing the production of 1984 in which Jim McGiffin played a doctor.
+She’d been coming back in recent years to act and direct, including directing the 2017 production of 1984.
 Hovde joined the staff in 2021, when the Playhouse was closed to the public due to the coronavirus pandemic, which turned the theater world inside out.

 Once More Unto the Breach

 Rikoon left Santa Fe for boarding school in 2000, after her older brother died.
 She moved back almost twenty years later, just days after her partner unexpectedly passed away.

 “I was in a state of shock,” says Rikoon, 36.
 “I don’t think I consciously made the choice to take the job.
 It’s like the choice was made for me.”